 Fact is, moving 20cm backwards or forwards won’t change pretty much anything in terms of the sound quality of your voice for the interlocutor, people get closer to the phone for non-sound-related reasons.
 It’s like they need to get physically closer in order for what they are saying to be taken into account by their interlocutor.
 As such, always remember to keep your back attached to the back of your seat, avoiding low-confidence body movements like leaning in towards the phone.

 The “sprinter” position signal nervousness and tension, hence avoid it.
 If you ever find yourself in that position, just switch to the position in the right-hand side instead.

 Relax your lips

-Imagine walking between many people who may or may not be looking at you, think of you going through a dense table area in a posh bar where you are the only person standing.
-It’s only natural in that kind of situation to feel under the spotlight, and it’s only natural to become a bit more tense as a result.
+Imagine walking among many people who may or may not be looking at you.
+For instance, think of you going through a dense table area in a posh bar where you are the only person standing.
+It’s only natural in that kind of situations to feel under the spotlight, and it’s only natural to become a bit more tense as a result.